Amritmay/Bootstrap4Biologists/README.md

 # Bootstrap4Biologists
 contains all files (code, data, manuscript text written using RMarkdown) of Bootstrapping for Biologists, Fieberg, J. D. H. Johnson, and K. Vitense.
 Resampling-based methods for biologists.
 PeerJ

+## Abstract
+Ecological data often violate common assumptions of traditional parametric statistics (e.g., that residuals are Normally distributed, have constant variance, and cases are independent).
+Modern statistical methods are well equipped to handle these complications, but they can be challenging for non-statisticians to understand and implement.
+Rather than default to increasingly complex statistical methods, resampling-based methods can sometimes provide an alternative method for performing statistical inference, while also facilitating a deeper understanding of foundational concepts in frequentist statistics (e.g., sampling distributions, confidence intervals, p-values).
+Using simple examples and case studies, we demonstrate how resampling-based methods can help elucidate core statistical concepts and provide alternative methods for tackling challenging problems across a broad range of ecological applications